hplgit/virtual-classroom/README.md

     python start_group.py

-To see options and how it works, see the [wiki](https://github.com/hplgit/virtual-classroom/wiki).
+To learn about the options and how it works, see the [wiki](https://github.com/hplgit/virtual-classroom/wiki).

 Contact